InformaticsMatters/squonk/components/job-executor/README.md

 1. Only plain Docker services (those defined with a DockerServiceDescriptor) are supported.
 Other types will soon be added.
 1. Support for accessing 'thin' services needs to be added.
+1. Handle type conversions - accept a SDFile and send it to a service that handles Dataset